After you apply

-Schools will rate you according to their assessment of your performance in the subjects below.
+Your school will rate you according to its assessment of your performance in the subjects below:

 Suitability for tertiary study

-Schools will rate you according to their assessment of your ability to undertake tertiary study in one of the fields below.
+Your school will rate you according to its assessment of your ability to undertake tertiary study in the fields below:

-Schools will rate you according to their assessment of the following 5 aptitudes:
+Your school will rate you according to its assessment of your:

 - capacity for abstract thought and analysis